isomerpages/jointpoly-polyforum/_about/Sub Themes/Social Defence.md

 <p>Social Defence is about building understanding and trust amongst people
-of all races and religions, and looking out for one another beyond self-interest, so that we remain strong and united especially during times of national crises.In a multiracial, multi-religious and multi-cultural society like Singapore, peace and progress is possible only if Singaporeans of all races and religions live together in harmony.
+of all races and religions, and looking out for one another beyond self-interest, so that we remain strong and united especially during times of national crises.
+In a multiracial, multi-religious and multi-cultural society like Singapore, peace and progress is possible only if Singaporeans of all races and religions live together in harmony.
 Social Defence is about building understanding and trust amongst people of all races and religions, and